anees12369/CI-CD-Custom-Actions/Custom-actions.md

 **What are Custom Github Actions?**
 ---
-- Custom actions are a fantastic way to automate parts of your workflow that are **specific to your project**
+- Custom actions are a way to automate parts of your workflow that are **specific to your project**

 - They're **reusable units of code** that **automate specific tasks** in your CI/CD pipeline and can be used in **multiple workflows**